 SADS Foundation History

-In the early 1970s, Dr. G. Michael Vincent and his associates at the LDS Hospital/University of Utah in Salt Lake City, Utah, identified and began to study and treat several families with the long QT syndrome (LQTS), a genetic cardiac disorder than can cause sudden death in young people.
-Dr. Vincent’s team actively expanded the family pedigrees and prospectively screened family members for LQTS.
-With this approach, many LQTS patients were identified.
-One family was particularly large and became the world’s largest single LQTS pedigree.
+In the early 1970s, Dr. G. Michael Vincent and his associates at LDS Hospital/University of Utah in Salt Lake City began identifying, studying, and treating families affected by Long QT syndrome (LQTS), a genetic heart rhythm disorder that can cause fainting, seizures, and sudden death in otherwise healthy young people.
+As the team expanded family pedigrees and proactively screened relatives, they identified many individuals at risk, including members of one extraordinarily large family that became one of the world’s largest single LQTS pedigree.

 Frequently Asked Questions